lazlou/eot-notes/how_to_access_eot_data.md

 # Accessing the EOT Archive Data (Parquet Files)
-Basic instructions on how to access the Parquet data for the End of Term (EOT) Archive hosted on AWS S3.
-These notes + approach are a work-in-progress.
-Open to suggestions for improvement.
+Basic instructions on how to access the Parquet data for the [End of Term (EOT) Archive](https://eotarchive.org/data/) hosted on AWS S3 {cite:p}`eot_datasets, aws_s3_eot_2025`.
+These notes are evolving.
+Feedback is welcome!
+Written for macOS/Linux/Unix environments.

-**Note:** Currently written for macOS (or Linux/Unix-like environments).
-I hope to update these later so the commands are easier to test across operating systems.

 ## Notebooks available:
 - [eot_parquet_access.ipynb](notebooks/eot_parquet_access.ipynb): You can download this Jupyter Notebook and run all the example commands locally without needing to copy-paste from here.